 What is the need to build an MVP?

-Several researches have been conducted from time-to-time, and as per a few reliable statistics reveal that 74 percent of startups, who didn’t go the MVP route prior to app’s release, failed owing to the premature business strategy.
-And then there are 29 percent startups that fail owing to the financial crises.
+Several types of research have been conducted from time-to-time, and as per a few reliable statistics reveal that 74 percent of startups, who didn’t go the MVP route prior to the app’s release, failed to owe to the premature business strategy.
+And then there is 29 percent of startups that fail to owe to the financial crises.
 Thus, ever since its launch in the year 2001, the concept of MVP has received accolades from all quarters of business, and they all acknowledge that the scope & benefits coming from MVP is getting wider with time.

 How many types of MVP can be created?

-Before to head to the MVP types, let’s first understand the main reasons to create an MVP.
+Before heading to the MVP types, let’s first understand the main reasons to create an MVP.
 They are:

 - Next is a crucial one, i.e. nothing works better than an MVP for validating your product hypothesis viability with your end consumers.

 By now you must have this usual question in mind, that why anyone would be interested to put funds in your app till you have proved that it is desirable among the audience.
 Also, even if there is market demand, won’t the investors hesitate to invest in something that is unconceivable & intangible.
 Thus, to build an MVP for your startup, it becomes necessary to have a good backing for both the cases.
 Now as you go-ahead to build an MVP, there are different types to choose from, like:

 - Product wire-frame